1. The Members of the University

 14. Appeals by Students

-A student who in accordance with Regulation 1.6.XX.(i) has been excluded, permanently or for a stated time, from the University, or from attendance at any course or from entry to any examination, may appeal to the Chancellor, who shall hear his or her case, or nominate the Vice-Chancellor or another member of the Senate who has not previously been concerned with the exclusion to hear his or her case.
+A student who in accordance with Regulation 1.6.XX.(i) has been excluded, permanently or for a stated time, from the University, or from attendance at any course or from entry to any examination, may appeal to the Chancellor, who shall hear his or her case, or nominate the Registrar or another member of the Senate who has not previously been concerned with the exclusion to hear his or her case.
 The decision of the person hearing the appeal shall be final.

 The University shall inform every student so excluded by writing addressed to his or her last known address or by email, and therein to call his or her attention to his or her right of appeal and to the time within which it is exercisable: and the student shall, if he or she wishes to exercise this right, do so within seven days of being so informed by the University.